epirus-io/epirus.github.io/docs/explorer/features.md

 ![Block details](./img/block_details.png)

-Here you can see detailsi such as the block difficulty and gas consumed.
+Here you can see details such as the block difficulty and gas consumed.

 ![Block attributes](./img/block_attributes.png)